Upcoming events

 HANDS OFF AFRICA!

-by Alex Rolnick and Eric Covey
+by Alexander Rolnick and Eric Covey

 How will European colonialism end and what shape will independent Africa take?
 Should the nation-state remain the paramount political unit for independent African states, as it has been for the European powers, or is something different desirable or even possible?
 If the colonizers refuse to cede power, what strategies and tactics should Africans adopt to win their independence?
 Is violence ever justified?
 At the All African People's Conference you will engage with these and other questions about the future shape of the continent and political and economic forms for African peoples.